omnibenchmark-renku/contributed-project-templates/omnibench-processing/README.md

 ### 3. Next: defining parameters and methods

+Go to:

-Go to the [`parameters template`](https://github.com/ansonrel/contributed-project-templates/tree/main/omnibench-param) to define the parameter space and to the [`methods template`](https://github.com/ansonrel/contributed-project-templates/tree/main/omnibench-method) to add your method's wrappers.
+- the [`parameters template`](https://github.com/ansonrel/contributed-project-templates/tree/main/omnibench-param) to define the parameter space.
+You can create a new project from a template [here](https://renkulab.io/projects/new?data=eyJ1cmwiOiJodHRwczovL2dpdGh1Yi5jb20vYW5zb25yZWwvY29udHJpYnV0ZWQtcHJvamVjdC10ZW1wbGF0ZXMiLCJyZWYiOiJtYWluIiwidGVtcGxhdGUiOiJDdXN0b20vb21uaWJlbmNoLXBhcmFtIn0%3D)

+- the [`methods template`](https://github.com/ansonrel/contributed-project-templates/tree/main/omnibench-method) to add your method's wrappers.